survivejs/webpack-book/manuscript/loading/02_images.md

 },
 ```

+T> If you prefer to use some other loader than *file-loader* as the *limit* is reached, set `fallback: "some-loader"`.
+Then webpack will resolve to that instead of the default.

 ## Setting Up *file-loader*

 If you want to skip inlining altogether, you can use *file-loader* directly.
 The following setup customizes the resulting filename.
 By default, *file-loader* returns the MD5 hash of the file's contents with the original extension: